How Many Grams of Sugar in a Teaspoon in 2026?

+This guide covers everything about how many grams of sugar are in a teaspoon.
 It’s a question many of us ponder, often while stirring it into our morning brew or adding it to a recipe: how many grams of sugar are in a teaspoon?
-It seems simple, but understanding this conversion is key to navigating the often-sweet world of food and drink, especially with varying dietary advice across Europe.
+Understanding this conversion is key to navigating the often-sweet world of food and drink, especially with varying dietary advice across Europe.

 Featured Snippet Answer: A standard metric teaspoon of granulated white sugar typically contains around 4 grams of sugar.
-This measurement is widely accepted across the UK and Europe for general culinary and nutritional reference.
+This measurement is widely accepted across the UK and Europe for general culinary and nutritional reference as of April 2026.
 However, the exact weight can vary slightly depending on the sugar’s density and how it’s packed into the spoon.

 Table of Contents